Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Introduction

-\begin{thm} Let $K=\QQ(\sqrt{2},\sqrt{3})$.
+\begin{thm} Let $K=\Q(\sqrt{2},\sqrt{3})$.
 There are no non-trivial solutions to \eqref{Fermat} over $K$ for $n\geq 4$. \end{thm}

-In Section \ref{modapproach}, we apply and give a brief overview of the modular approach found in \cite{Freitas} and \cite{Freitas_2015}.
-In Section \ref{bounds}, we reduce the existing asymptotic bound, for $\QQ(\sqrt{2},\sqrt{3})$, found in the literature.
-We also compute the set of torsion primes of degree 8 by extending work of Derickx-Kamienny-Stein-Stoll \cite{derickx2021torsion}.
-In Section \ref{pSmExp}, we prove the irreducibility of $\modpg$ for a number of small primes $p$, in part, by studying the explicit modular parameterisation.
-In Section \ref{SmExp}, we treat the smaller integer exponents.
+We give a brief outline of the paper.
+In Section \ref{modapproach}, we apply and give a brief overview of the modular approach found in \cite{FLTbig, FLTsmall}.
+In Section \ref{sec:LL}, we determine the conductor of the Frey curve using techniques outlined in \cite{FLTsmall}, as well as Tate's algorithm \cite[Pages 364-368]{SilvermanAdvanced}.
+In Section \ref{sec:irred}, we prove that $\modpg$ is irreducible for $p\geq 13$.
+For $p=13$ and $17$, we prove this by studying the explicit modular parameterisation.
+For $p\geq 19$, we use work of Derickx, Kamienny, Stein and Stoll \cite{DKSS} and David \cite{DAVID2012} to get a contradiction if $\modpg$ is reducible.
+In Section \ref{sec:SmExp}, we rule out solutions for certain small integer exponents.
 To treat $n=9$ and $n=6$, we study the hyperelliptic curves obtained from the Fermat curve of degree $n$.
-To treat $n=4$, we extend work of Mordell \cite{Mo}.
-In Section \ref{genfields}, we give a brief overview of some obstacles that arise when extending our method to more general real biquadratic fields.
+We also extend work of Mordell \cite{Mo} to determine all quartic points on the Fermat quartic lying in a quadratic extension of $\Q(\sqrt{2})$.
+In Section \ref{sec:genfields}, we give a brief overview of some obstacles that arise when extending our method to more general real biquadratic fields.
+All supporting computations were performed in \texttt{Magma}, the scripts are available within the GitHub repository \url{https://github.com/MaleehaKhawaja/Fermat}.